hynding/stevehynding.com/content/copy/articles/article.Daddy_Daughter_Diary.md

 The purpose of this article is to journal the activities experienced with my daughter.

 ##Currently Reading
-Harry Potter and the Sorcerer's Stone
+Mrs. Frisby and the Rats of NYHM

 ##Chapter Books Read Together